fortana-co/react-dropzone-uploader/README.md

 ## Quick Start
-RDU requires zero config for many use cases.
-The following code gives you a dropzone and clickable file input that uploads files to `https://httpbin.org/post`, with a button to submit files that are done uploading.
+RDU handles common use cases with almost no config.
+The following code gives you a dropzone and clickable file input that accepts image, audio and video files.
+It uploads files to `https://httpbin.org/post`, and renders a button to submit files that are done uploading.
 [Check out a live demo](https://codepen.io/kylebebak/pen/wYRNzY/?editors=0010).

 ~~~js
 import 'react-dropzone-uploader/dist/styles.css'